eformsignen/eformsignen.github.io/_build/html/_sources/help/chapter2.rst.txt

 **Account information**
    You can view and edit the name, email or ID, password, and contact number of your eformsign account.

+**Security**
+   You can set up notifications to be sent to your email when you log in to your account.

 **Link social accounts**
    You can link or unlink your Google and Facebook social accounts.